top of page

 Rest: I always recommend no ridden work for 24 hours post treatment but this can vary and may be longer depending on treatments carried out.

-Report: A report is written following the appointment and is usually available within 48 hours at which point it will be emailed to you and is suitable for forwarding to your vet, farrier, saddle fitter etc.
+Report: A report is written following the appointment and is usually available within 5 working days, at which point it will be emailed to you and is suitable for forwarding to your vet, farrier, saddle fitter etc.

 IMG_3697.HEIC